pickleball players

 The best places to play pickleball in Chicago

-Get your game on at these public parks and recreational centers around the city.
+Get your game on at these public parks, entertainment venues and recreational centers around the city.

 Advertising

-A fusion of tennis, badminton and table tennis, pickleball is the fastest growing sport in the U.S., and its popularity is especially apparent during the Chicago summer when pairs of players and groups of four can be spotted hustling around the courts throughout the city.
-And it’s easy to pick up the game if you want to get in on the fun.
-Whether you’re looking for an active way to enjoy a beautiful day or need a good indoor exercise option when the weather isn’t cooperating, you can get a membership at one of the best gyms in Chicago or play for free at a Chicago park by bringing your own equipment.
-These are the best places to play pickleball in Chicago right now—though the Chicago Park District is working on adding more facilities to keep up with the high demand so expect to see even more options soon!
+A fusion of tennis, badminton and table tennis, pickleball's popularity has surged in the U.S., and its increased following is especially apparent during summer in Chicago, when pairs of players and groups of four can be spotted hustling around courts throughout the city.
+Best of all: It’s easy to pick up the sport if you want to get in on the fun.
+Whether you’re looking for an active way to enjoy a beautiful day or need a good indoor activity when the weather isn’t cooperating, you can get your game on at one of the best gyms in Chicago or play for free at a Chicago park by bringing your own equipment.
+These are the best places to play pickleball in Chicago right now.

 RECOMMENDED: The best outdoor activities in Chicago